 Dropbox also follows a freemium model dynamic where users can get up to 2GB of space for free.
-This free version has played a vital role in Dropbox ability to proliferate, with a set of viral marketing strategies.
+This free version has played a vital role in Dropbox’s ability to proliferate, with a set of viral marketing strategies.

-The key ingredients to Dropbox collaboration platform:
+The key ingredients to the Dropbox collaboration platform:

-- access and organize
+- Access and organize.

 Source: Dropbox financial prospectus